Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- Boyd has totaled 828 receiving yards (51.8 per game) and five touchdowns, hauling in 67 passes on 94 targets this year.
+- Boyd has totaled 828 receiving yards (51.8 per game) and five touchdowns, reeling in 67 passes on 94 targets.

 - With seven targets in the red zone this season, Boyd has been on the receiving end of 12.3% of his team's 57 red zone pass attempts.